yunjhongwu/Sticky-HDPHMM-demo/README.md

-# Sticky HMM for time series denoising
+# Sticky HDP-HMM for time series denoising

 Suppose that we observed several time series and their underlying processes are discreted-valued.
 The sticky hidden-Markov model can be used to denoised these noisy time series.
 Run `python3 shdp_demo.py` to show a demonstration (with animation!).